Jhoubert/aldeamoBartender/README.md

 There is to ways to run this project.

 ---
-####The first one:
-- **Running with docker** (test skipped).
+###Running with docker
+(Unit-Test skipped).

 *This is the easiest way to run the project, because the docker-compose.yml contains every single requirement configured for this project including maven compilation and satisfying all te dependencies or libraries.
 The unit-test are skipped because during the maven compilation mysql isn't running yet, it just require a extra configuration with a ci/cd in order to be able to run test in this step.*
-    ####

 - **Requirements**:
     - Docker (with `docker-compose` on Windows is auto-intalled)

 - **Running project**
     - For run, you only need to run `docker-compose up -d` and it will resolve the dependencies and compile the project automatically.

         ***note**:The first launch will compile the project and resolve all the dependencies, so the project will take a few minutes to download all the required packages.*

 ----

-- **Running locally**
+###Running locally
 *In this case you need to has java installed be able to run a project with mvn.*
-    - ###**Requirements**:
+- **Requirements**:
     - Java 8
     - An IDE
     - MVN installed
     - Mysql (can be a dockerized mysql instance)

-    - ###Running project
+- **Running project**
     First way:
     You need to compile the project using mvn, you must run mvn installer:

     `mvn clean install`

     When the project is compiled you must move to the target folder and run the jar with mvn or java:

     `cd target`

     `mvn spring-boot:run`

     Second way (easier):
         Importing the project in a IDE with mvn support and running it the file `BartenderTestApplication.java` for run the project (service) or `BartenderTestApplication.java` in order tu run the unitTests.